 Proposed changes clause 8

 Same NAT/FW: This indicates that the two endpoints reside behind the same NAT/FW device.
 Since it is impossible to detect the network topography behind the NAT/FW device, media shall be proxied.
 However the devices are to probe a direct media pathway on their own and, if successful, select to send media directly (this requires Annex A support).

+ConeNAT Probe: This indicates that the two endpoints reside behind distinct NAT/FW devices and both devices and gatekeeper support Annex B. From media strategy calculations, it was determined that media must be initially proxied and once media is established the two devices may probe for a direct route via the procedure detailed in Annex B.

 NAT media failure: This indicates that there is no resolvable method to stream media between the endpoints and the call will fail to establish bidirectional media flows.